 Reflect on the situations or tasks that trigger your bad habits, and consider how you could apply your top strengths, identified by HIGH5, more constructively in those scenarios.
 For instance, if procrastination is an issue, your strength of focus could be better utilized by creating a schedule and breaking larger tasks into smaller, actionable steps.

-24 examples of bad habits in the workplace
+23 examples of bad habits in the workplace

-In a world filled with productivity tools that make life easier, there is a strong emphasis on workplace productivity.
-Habits have a strong impact on productivity.
-Once you’ve discovered your poor habits, you can try to correct them before they have long-term consequences for your professional relationships and work performance.
+In a world filled with productivity tools, there are habits that amplify their impact.
+Once you’ve discovered your bad habits, you can correct them before they have long-term consequences for your professional relationships and performance.
+Here are 24 examples of common negative working habits:

 - Procrastination